jerichokeyne/cpLearning-Practice/learning/linuxCLI.md

 ```Bash
 grep $string $fileName
 ```
-This will return all lines with $string inside of $fileName
+This will return all lines with $string inside of $fileName.

 If you need the $n lines around that line run:
 ```Bash
 grep -C $n $string $fileName
 ```
-This will give the line with $n lines before that and $n lines after, using `-A` or `-B` instead of `-C` will give you just the lines after or before
+This will give the line with $n lines before that and $n lines after, using `-A` or `-B` instead of `-C` will give you just the lines after or before.